Simón Bolívar: Personal beliefs

-Throughout his political career, Bolívar concerned himself with the construction of liberal democracy in Latin America and the region's place in the Atlantic world.
+Bolívar was an Anglophile and sought British aid in securing Latin American independence.
 By the 1820s, his goal was to create a federation of Latin American republics in Spanish America, each governed by a strong executive and a constitution modeled on the British constitution.
-Inspired by Montesquieu, Bolívar believed that a government should conform to the needs and character of its region and inhabitants; in the Cartagena Manifesto, Bolívar stated that federalism as practiced in the United States was the "perfect" government but was unworkable in Spanish America because, he believed, Spanish imperialism had left Spanish Americans unprepared for federalism.
+Inspired by Montesquieu, Bolívar believed that a government should conform to the needs and character of its region and inhabitants; in the Cartagena Manifesto, Bolívar stated that federalism as practiced in the United States was the "perfect" government but was unworkable in Spanish America because, he believed, Spanish imperialism had left Spanish Americans unprepared for federalism; "as long as we do not have the political virtues that distinguish our brothers of the north, a democratic system… can only bring us ruin".
 Bolívar sought to prepare Colombia for a more liberal democracy via free, public education.
-Over the 1820s, Bolívar became increasingly disillusioned and authoritarian until, in 1830, he declared to Flores, "all who have served the Revolution have plowed the sea."
+At the Angostura Address, he argues for abolishment of slavery and a concession to pardo, mixed race or black rights.
+He envisioned a racially united Latin America, to drive out the Spaniards and create a free South America with a common people.